Gecrz/DGMD-S-14-Final-Project/README.md

 ##### Import Required Libraries

-The necessary libraries for building and training the model are imported, including TensorFlow, Keras, NumPy, Pandas, Matplotlib, scikit-learn, requests, tqdm, etc.
+The necessary libraries for building and training the model need to be imported, including TensorFlow, Keras, NumPy, Pandas, Matplotlib, scikit-learn, requests, and tqdm.

 ##### Data Ingestion